mattbierner/khepri/README.md

     x -> y -> x + y;
     function(x) { return function(y) { return x + y; }};

 All scoping remains the same as in the translated version.

 ## Modified ##

 ### Switch Default Clause ###
-Optional, but must come last.
+The default clause in a switch statement remains optional, but must be the last clause in the switch statement.

 ### Object Literal Keys ###
-Must always be a string, not a number or identifier.
-Bracket accessors still support expressions.
+Like JSON, object literal keys must be strings.
+ECMAScript normally allows number and identifier key values as well.

+### 'get' and 'set' keywords ###
+In ECMAScript 5.1, 'get' and 'set' are identifiers.
+This is confusing as they have a special meaning in object literals.

 ## Removed ##

 ### Function Declarations ###
+Function declarations are not necessary.
 Use function expressions instead.

 ### Comma Separated Expressions ###
-Expressions must be a single expression, not a sequence of expressions.
+Comma separated sequences of expressions are not allowed.
+An expressions must be single expression.
+Such sequence expressions are usually not clear and make the language more complex than it should be.

 ### With Statement ###
+With statements are not valid in strict mode ECMAScript and have been removed.

 ### Labeled Statements ###
 Make language more ambiguous.

 ### Semicolon Insertion and Significant Whitespace ###
-Always use real semicolons.
-Also, whitespace no longer matters.
+Semicolon insertion is not supported and whitespace is no longer significant.
+Real semicolons must always be used.

     // Khepri will ignore whitespace and not insert semicolons (x, y) -> {